Quantum Selected Configuration Interaction

 - Verify that QSCI improves on the CC energy

-we convert it from a fermionic Hamiltonian to one that can operate on qubits.
+We first define the molecule below using pyscf and then using the openfermion submodule of quri_parts we convert it from a fermionic Hamiltonian to one that can operate on qubits.
 A lot of steps, such as applying the Jordan-Wigner transformation are performed for us automatically.
 If you are interested in learning about them in more detail, please see the QURI Parts documentation on the fermion-to-qubit mapping and molecular Hamiltonians.

 import numpy as np